 This southern Italian-style pesto recipe was given to us by Rocco Arena, owner of San Rocco restaurant in New York City.
-A touch of ricotta in this pesto tempers the flavor of the red peppers, and makes it an excellent bruschetta topping.
+A touch of ricotta adds richness to sautéed red peppers and eggplant, making it an excellent bruschetta topping.
 This recipe first appeared in SAVEUR Issue #140 along with Laura Schenone's story Glorious Pesto.

 Correction: August 22, 2011 The printed version of this headnote used the word "spicy" to describe this pesto.
 Our version is more sweet than spicy.
 We have corrected the headnote to reflect this.